 The city proper has a population density of 2,109 people per square mile (814/square kilometer).
 The Sioux Falls metropolitan area has a population of nearly 250,000, which accounts for almost one-third of the state's entire population.
 The Sioux Falls-Sioux City Designated Market Area, a media market region covering four states, has a population estimated at 1.04 million.

-Sioux Falls Demographics
+Sioux Falls Diversity and Religion

 Once South Dakota became a state in 1889, the region was settled by immigrants from Europe, particularly from Scandinavia and Germany.
 These remain the largest ethnic groups in the area.
 Lutherans account for the majority religion in Sioux Falls, followed by Roman Catholics.